 Also remember this info(whether you have a UEFI system or not) for one of the future steps.

 Packages to be installed must be downloaded from mirror servers, which

 /etc/pacman.d/mirrorlist.
 Since we are in iitk, we will

 use the iitk mirrors.
 For that, use

 # nano /etc/pacman.d/mirrorlist

-And insert this line at the very top just below the initial comments:
+And insert these line at the very top just below the initial comments in this order:

 Install the base packages

 Use the pacstrap script to install the base package group and other useful stuff:

 # pacstrap /mnt base dialog iw wpa_supplicant sudo